snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 In this way, while the tests are executed - a package with a temporary version is published into npm.
 Just to clarify, the version is defined like `0.0.0-ce1b410bc1328c72df5d75d672335a37`.

+Clearly, once the composite build finishes successfully, the entry build would pass as well.

 _**Note:** The temporary package is a feature that allows us to examine our changes and actually use them unofficially in other projects._

+### Step 2 -